apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.2/standalone.md

 :::tip

-If the service runs as a background process using the `pulsar-daemon start standalone` command, then use the `pulsar-daemon stop standalone`  command to stop the service.
+If the service runs as a background process using the `bin/pulsar-daemon start standalone` command, then use the `bin/pulsar-daemon stop standalone`  command to stop the service.
 For more information, see [pulsar-daemon](https://pulsar.apache.org/docs/en/reference-cli-tools/#pulsar-daemon).

 :::